Today I am sharing this fun Santa Mason Jar Christmas Gift with you. I’ve even included a printable Christmas gift tag!

 - Angel Gift Tags (and wing cutout)

-Note: If you can’t find gold buckles you can use Metallic Cardstock.
+Note: If you can’t find gold buckles, you can use Metallic Cardstock.

 To make the buckle, cut a 1 ½″ x 1 ½″ square from black cardstock.
-Using a paper trimmer or Exacto knife, cut two slits in the square to feed the ribbon through.
+Using a paper trimmer or Exacto or craft knife, cut two slits in the square to feed the ribbon through.
 The cuts should be 1″ long.

-Simply feed the black ribbon through the buckle.
+Then, simply feed the black ribbon through the buckle.

 Step One: Fill with Candy

 Fill your mason jar with red candy.
 A few ideas include Licorice, red M&M’s, red gumballs, or peppermint candies.